-A rising star on the international scene, Nicolas Party is known for his meticulously composed paintings, his painted sculptures and his installations drenched in saturated colours.
-Through over 100 works and a series of large-scale murals realized in situ, the Swiss-born artist unveils a dreamlike exhibition themed on nature at the MMFA.
+A major artist of our time, Nicolas Party is known for his meticulously composed paintings, his painted sculptures and his installations drenched in saturated colours.
+Through over 100 works and a series of large-scale murals realized in situ, he unveils a dreamlike exhibition themed on nature at the MMFA.

 A meditation on nature